Benerman/Headless-Bluetooth-Raspberry-Pi-Car/Readme.md

 ## Low Volume Output
 If you are experiencing low volume output, run `alsamixer` and increase the volume of the Pi's soundcard.

+## Now to get your main device to automatically reconnect to your Headless Bluetooth Receiver
+OK!
+We need to enter over into the Python world.
+Jason Woodruff(https://raspberrypi.stackexchange.com/users/48183/jason-woodruff) wrote a Python program that will watch for the bluetooth device.
+In short, it will activate the connection between RPi and your bluetooth speaker, once your bluetooth speaker is turned on.
+And vice versa.
+Let's create a directory called python in your home directory To do that, type this:

+mkdir -p ~/python
+Now let's create the python program file.
+To do that, type this:

+nano ~/python/on.py
+Inside that file, we need to copy and paste the following:

+#!/usr/bin/python
+#
+# Monitor removal of bluetooth reciever
+import os
+import sys
+import subprocess
+import time

+def blue_it():
+    status = subprocess.call('ls /dev/input/event0 2>/dev/null', shell=True)
+    while status == 0:
+        print("Bluetooth UP")
+        print(status)
+        time.sleep(15)
+        status = subprocess.call('ls /dev/input/event0 2>/dev/null', shell=True)
+    else:
+        waiting()

+def waiting():
+    subprocess.call('killall -9 pulseaudio', shell=True)
+    time.sleep(3)
+    subprocess.call('pulseaudio --start', shell=True)
+    time.sleep(2)
+    status = subprocess.call('ls /dev/input/event0 2>/dev/null', shell=True)
+    while status == 2:
+        print("Bluetooth DOWN")
+        print(status)
+        subprocess.call('~/scripts/autopair', shell=True)
+        time.sleep(15)
+        status = subprocess.call('ls /dev/input/event0 2>/dev/null', shell=True)
+    else:
+        blue_it()

+blue_it()
+Now press CTRL + x and then press Enter to save the Python program file.
+Now we need to make this file executable.
+To do that, type this:

+chmod +x ~/python/on.py

+go to:
+nano ~/.bashrc

+and place the code:
+wait
+~/python/on.py